Agile-IoT/agile-dlink/README.md

 # agile-dlink-protocol
-A DLink DCH S150 java protocol implementation for AGILE gateway Following AGILE architecture, it is developed as a docker container implementing DLINK™ protocol communication and a DLINK™ device file which handles the AGILE device interface.
+A DLink DCH S150 java protocol implementation for AGILE gateway.
+Following AGILE architecture, it is developed as a docker container implementing DLINK™ protocol communication and a DLINK™ device file which handles the AGILE device interface.

 DLINK™ protocol component handles: